automobileslie/grocery_shopping_application_backend/README.md

     * displays a list of items available for purchase
     * allows a user to add items to their shopping cart,
     * generates a receipt for their purchases
-    * and calculated their reward points
+    * and calculates their reward points

     Watch the video below for a demo.